-- 1.7.
-The objective of this Safety Guide is to provide recommendations on safety in the siting, design, construction, commissioning, operation, and preparation for decommissioning of nuclear fuel cycle R&D facilities to meet the relevant requirements established in SSR-4 [1]. - 1.8.
-The recommendations in this Safety Guide are aimed primarily at operating organizations of nuclear fuel cycle R&D facilities, regulatory bodies, designers and other relevant organizations.
+1.7.
+The objective of this Safety Guide is to provide recommendations on safety in the siting, design, construction, commissioning, operation, and preparation for decommissioning of nuclear fuel cycle R&D facilities to meet the relevant requirements established in SSR-4 [1].

-&lt;sup>1 INTERNATIONAL ATOMIC ENERGY AGENCY, Safety of Nuclear Fuel Cycle Research and Development Facilities, IAEA Safety Standards Series No. SSG-43, IAEA, Vienna (2017)
+1 INTERNATIONAL ATOMIC ENERGY AGENCY, Safety of Nuclear Fuel Cycle Research and Development Facilities, IAEA Safety Standards Series No. SSG-43, IAEA, Vienna (2017).